kaapana/kaapana/docs/source/getting_started/build.rst

 #.
 You can find the build-logs and results at :code:`./kaapana/build`

 #.
-If everything has worked, you can proceed with the installation of the deployment server: :ref:`deplyoment`.
+If everything has worked, you can proceed with the installation of the deployment server: :ref:`deployment`.